Ytterbium(III) chloride

-Ytterbium(III) chloride (YbCl3) is an inorganic chemical compound.
+Ytterbium(III) chloride (YbCl3) is an inorganic compound.
+It was first synthesized by Jan Hoogschagen in 1946.
+It is a paramagnetic Lewis acid, like many of the lanthanide chlorides.
+This gives rise to pseudocontact shifted NMR spectra, akin to NMR shift reagents.
 It reacts with NiCl2 to form a very effective catalyst for the reductive dehalogenation of aryl halides.
-It is poisonous if injected, and mildly toxic by ingestion.
-It is an experimental teratogen, known to irritate the skin and eyes.
-When heated to decomposition it emits toxic fumes of Cl−.

-History

-The synthesis of YbCl3 was first reported by Jan Hoogschagen in 1946.
-It is now a commercially available source of Yb3+ ions and therefore of significant chemical interest.

 Chemical properties

 The valence electron configuration of Yb+3 (from YbCl3) is 4f135s25p6, which has crucial implications for the chemical behaviour of Yb+3.
 Also, the size of Yb+3 governs its catalytic behaviour and biological applications.
 For example, while both Ce+3 and Yb+3 have a single unpaired f electron, Ce+3 is much larger than Yb+3 because lanthanides become much smaller with increasing effective nuclear charge as a consequence of the f electrons not being as well shielded as d electrons.
 This behavior is known as the lanthanide contraction.
 The small size of Yb+3 produces fast catalytic behavior and an atomic radius (0.99 Å) comparable to many biologically important ions.

 The gas-phase thermodynamic properties of this chemical are difficult to determine because the chemical can disproportionate to form [YbCl6]−3 or dimerize.
 The Yb2Cl6 species was detected by electron impact (EI) mass spectrometry as (Yb2Cl5+).
 Additional complications in obtaining experimental data arise from the myriad of low-lying f-d and f-f electronic transitions.
 Despite these issues, the thermodynamic properties of YbCl3 have been obtained and the C3V symmetry group has been assigned based upon the four active infrared vibrations.